evirnel/evirnel/README.md

 Hi, I’m Emma!
 - I’m interested in data analytics, sustainability, and using technology to solve environmental challenges.
 - I’m currently learning advanced data visualization techniques, machine learning, and sustainable metrics analysis as part of my MS in Data Analytics at Tufts University.

+- Pinned is my current projects that I have completed

+-
 - I’m looking to collaborate on projects related to sustainability, interactive dashboards, and AI applications in environmental studies.
 - How to reach me: Connect with me on LinkedIn!
 - Pronouns: She/Her